Gibe/Umbraco-Link-Picker/README.md

 ###Using package

-1. Download the package from the Umbraco project repo
+1. Download the package from the Umbraco project repo (coming soon)

 ###Using NuGet